COVID Gave Me Germaphobia. Now I'm Reclaiming Sex

 Sexual chemistry used to be (and still is) such an important part of my attraction to a person but I’ve realised that there are other forms of intimacy and I am focused on building those first.
 It was easy to forget that I exist outside of the virus and that all the decisions I make don’t need to revolve around it.
 As long as I’m being safe, I can kiss people without feeling like I’m betraying myself.

-It’s impossible to tell how this will play out for me in the future but Alissa says that fear of germs has the potential to negatively impact the mental health and wellbeing of our society.
+It’s impossible to tell how this will play out for me in the future but Dr Jerud says that fear of germs has the potential to negatively impact the mental health and wellbeing of our society.
 "The avoidance that this fear pulls for could easily lead to an unravelling of the social connections that we are wired to create.
-The more we – as a society – allow these fears to shape our post-pandemic lives, the wider their ripples will be."
+The more we – as a society – allow these fears to shape our post-pandemic lives, the wider their ripples will be, although I doubt that this will happen on a larger scale."

 It’s a little bit hard finding my groove and going back to having sex but I’m having fun while I relearn it.
 I’m not the same person I was pre-pandemic, and that’s fine.